All Episodes

 Well, almost all of them.

-Individuals from all over the world donating to the worldwide uh Red Cross in the name of those who have been displaced in the aftermath of Hurricane Katrina and uh individual uh countries, even Honduras and Jamaica, which know about hurricane damage and have been recipients of U.S. aid have offered to help the residents of the Gulf Coast.
+And individual countries, even Honduras and Jamaica, which know about hurricane damage and have been recipients of U.S. aid, have offered to help the residents of the Gulf Coast.

-And soon after asking the uh Bush administration to uh release part of the petroleum reserve to the uh sitco uh petroleum company, sitco is sit go, is it C I T G O, uh, is the uh company owned by CITGO Petroleum Corporation is owned by the uh the country of Venezuela, and therefore the profits, the price gouging, if you will, at the pump by Sitco goes directly back to Hugo Chavez.
+C-I-T-G-O is the company owned by, C-I-T-G-O Petroleum Corporation is owned by the country of Venezuela, and therefore the profits, the price gouging, if you will, at the pump by Citco goes directly back to Hugo Chavez.

-Uh Shirac's letter uh started Dear George.
+Chirock's letter started, Dear George.

-And of course, we know there's a very tight close association there between Bush and the Saudis.
+And of course, we know there's a very tight, close association there between Bush and the Saudis.

 They're just one and the same.

-Uh I should stop reading that stuff.
+I should stop reading that stuff.

 It drives me nuts.